mui/material-ui/docs/pages/blog/aggregation-functions.md

 The Data grid Premium is all about enabling and empowering advanced use cases for data analysis.
 And in that spirit, we’re overjoyed to announce that you can now use [aggregation functions](/x/react-data-grid/aggregation/), and with a couple of clicks, extract information like **sum**, **average**, **count**, and others.

-## Wait, what is an Aggregation function?
+## Wait, what is an aggregation function?

 In a nutshell, those are functions used to return a computed result based on the values of a given column.
 For example, you have a list of financial transactions, and you want to get the Sum of all transactions and display it in a summary row.